Bills Initiated by Senator Irene Wrenner, 2023-24

 Although voters had passed the "3+3" plan townwide in March 2020, Village Trustees declined to include that representation model in the Merger Charter, which was approved in the Village in November 2020.

-Contrary to Houghton's offer of fair representation for fair taxation, the Village Trustees included a "4+3" model.
 That action sent a strong signal to Town voters that the Trustees weren’t willing to share power equally (among two similarly-populated areas) in order to make a Merger happen.
-Town residents would get nothing in return for a huge tax increase, if the Merger Plan were to pass in 2021.
-Town voters proceeded to vote down Merger twice that year.

-The Village Trustees then warned a vote to Separate from the Town and become a City, which passed in November of 2021 and took effect on July 1, 2022.
-At last, both halves of Essex, Town and City, get appropriate taxation AND representation.
+The Village Trustees responded by warning a vote to Separate from the Town and become a City, which passed in November of 2021 and took effect on July 1, 2022.